FEUP-LDTS-2023/project-l02gr01/docs/README.md

 ---
+## Play Sound During the Game

+**Problem in Context**

+We wanted to entertain the player with some sound.
+However, we didn't want the sound to be controlled inside the model.
+Additionally, we didn't want a song to play at the same time as another song, so control of the music should be centralized.

+**The Pattern**

+Therefore, to comply with this requirement, we decided to use the Singleton pattern on the AudioManager class.

+**Implementation**

+We implemented a getInstance method as static, which creates the object on demand (stored in a static variable) and returns always the same instance.

+**Consequences**

+The pattern we use, guarantees the uniqueness of a AudioManager object.
+This leads to easier audio management and, the fact that the object is not initialized on start of the game, can also contribute to save some memory space in case we decided that the audio was not needed.

+---

 We also applied the Singleton to the Game class, to guarantee that there is only one Game running at a time.